msouden/barn/index.md

 - I [forked](https://github.com/msouden/content/blob/main/CONTRIBUTING.md) the [Mozilla Developer Network](https://github.com/mdn/content) Content repo with intentions of contributing.

+- Another repeating task I automated [used python and RegEx to process EDI 834 format files](https://github.com/msouden/HIPAA-834-file-processor) into rosters of client members.
+These were used to verify eligibility for benefits before claims began processing.
+Please note, 834EDI file types are very old and the "spec" implementation is essentially unique to each providing organization, so each client was required their own automation.

 - When getting into basic data science, I [forked](https://github.com/msouden/datasharing/tree/master) Jeff Leek's [data sharing repo](https://github.com/jtleek/datasharing) He developed a more formal and developed structure for a process I had come across the need for and included resources for data science fundamentals (scraping, cleaning, munging, analysis, and information design).

 - Data cleaning and transformations used for the PluginScore project and a few other large datasets benefit with being get looked at with [OpenRefine](https://openrefine.org/).
 If you've ever been grappling with a table that makes Excel choke and you don't want to go the database route - this fills that gap.
 It runs in the browser and has it's own expression language.
 To use a phrase that makes my daughter cringe, it's like a spreadsheet and a query language had a baby.
 Also, Google had a hand in fathering it at one point before open sourcing it.
 [GitHub profile here.](https://github.com/OpenRefine)